mam-dev/debianized-jupyterhub/README.md

     systemctl restart jupyterhub.service
     netstat -tulpn | grep :8000

-In case you want to enable a specific user group for the sudo spawner, change the sudoers file like this:

-    sed -i.orig~ -e s/%users/%jhub-users/ /etc/sudoers.d/jupyterhub

-If you want certain users to have admin access, add them to the set named `c.Authenticator.admin_users` in `/etc/jupyterhub/jupyterhub_config.py`.

 Then install your chosen webserver / proxy for SSL off-loading, listening on port 443 and forwarding to port 8000.